trbKnl/CCPCA/README.md

 - analyze_results_bias.R: Script to create the tables in the paper
 - tucker.R: Script to create the tables in the paper
 - pca_ccreg.cpp: the CCPCA function as used in the paper, users should use the sparseWeightBasedPCA package
+- pca_ccreg.cpp: the CCPCA function as used in the paper, users should use the `sparseWeightBasedPCA` package
+- pcaccregPackage: contains the pca_ccreg.cpp function wrapped in a package, users should use the `sparseWeightBasedPCA` package

 #### Not included (send an email if you want them)
 - sim_res: Raw results from the simulation study
 - sim_res_rawdata: Raw data from the simulation study